ni-kara/java-sqlite/README.md

 A user has a username, a password and a user_id.

 ### Username
-The username is simply a string which the user give.
+The username is simply a string which given from user.

 ### Passowrd
 The passowrd is a string which the give.
 Before it saved in database, this encode with sha-256.